sverrehu/kafka-ops-julie/docs/core-concepts.rst

 * A centralised way to verify and control changes, providing an audit trail to fulfil change management requirements.
 * Have a centralised source of truth where the current state of the platform is represented.

-What do I need to use gitops?
+What do I need to use GitOps?
 -----------

-To setup a gitops flow you need three basic components:
+To setup a GitOps flow you need three basic components:

 - A git server, anything will work from Github, Gitlab or Bitbucket
 - A CI/CD pipeline, for example the master Jenkins!